 As we had booked on a dinner, bed and breakfast basis, we had £25 per person allocated for dinner.
 As this is the more formal restaurant, our allocation covered our starter and main, or main and dessert if you prefer.
 For starters we went for the salmon and ham hock terrine which were both delicious.
 For mains the husband opted for the Carden burger, and I went for the corn fed chicken.
 Again both dishes were absolutely delicious.

 As this was a relaxing break we decided to order breakfast to our suite, which was an additional £5 tray charge.
 It certainly was a treat to just roll out of bed, open our balcony doors as it had finally stopped raining, and enjoy our breakfast.
 And what a feast we had.

 After checking out we used the spa facilities, and we enjoyed a relaxing few hours in the pool, large Jacuzzi and trying not to fall asleep on the hot beds.
 It’s a lovely spa area, and with the NEW 10 million pound spa hopefully set to open later this year, Carden Park will definitely be the place to come for spa days and breaks away.
 Our room was overlooking the new spa development, and with amazing views over the golf course, I can’t wait to come back once it’s opened.
 It’s certainly going to be a great addition to the North West.

-After our relaxing swim we had time for some lunch and a final drink before heading back home.
+After our relaxing swim in the hotel, we had time for lunch and a final drink before heading back home.
 Even though we only live around 40 minutes away, our Courtyard Suite Carden Park was perfect for escaping for 24 hours.
 We had a lovely break away, and it was just the relaxation we needed.

 We received a discount on our dinner, bed and breakfast stay in a Courtyard Suite in exchange for this honest review